provenance-io/docs/blockchain/basics/gas-and-fees.md

 # Gas and Fees

-Gas is a consumable that is used to power the Provenance Blockchain blockchain.
+Gas is a consumable that is used to power the Provenance Blockchain.
 Each execution of the blockchain requires enough gas to complete the requires reads, writes, and computation encompassed by the submitted transaction\(s\).

 {% hint style="info" %}
 Refer to the [Fees/Distribution section](../../ecosystem/financial-services-blockchain/distribution.md) for information on how the Provenance Blockchain fee economy operates.